This post may contain affiliate links. Please read our disclosure policy.

 two slices of canadian bacon in a small skillet.

-Poach the eggs:
+Poach the Eggs:

-2. Stir and Add Eggs: Gently stir the water in a clockwise direction.
-Crack each egg into a separate small bowl or cup.
-Carefully slip one egg at a time into the simmering water.
-Avoid boiling the water vigorously as it can disrupt the egg’s shape.
+2. Stir and Add Eggs: Stir the water gently in a circular motion.
+Crack each egg into a small bowl, then carefully slide one egg at a time into the simmering water.
+Keep the water at a gentle simmer to maintain the eggs’ shape.

 two photos showing how to poach eggs.

-Toast the english muffin:
+Toast the English Muffin:

 Assemble the Eggs Benedict: